aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/configuring-barcode-orientation/_index.md

 - **What are the minimum requirements?** JDK 8+ and the Aspose.BarCode for Java library (download from the official site).
 - **Is a commercial license required for production?** Yes—use a valid license to remove evaluation limits and access full support.

-## Why Detect Barcode Orientation?
+## Why detect barcode orientation?

 * **Boost reliability:** Real‑world scans are often tilted; automatic detection reduces failed reads by up to 95 % in noisy environments.
 * **Save development effort:** No need to write custom rotation or deskew algorithms; the library handles it internally.